subreddit/jekyll-now/_posts/2018-05-04-OS-Installation-|-Building-A-Rippled-Server.md

 Connect your web browser to Cockpit at https://<your server ip>:9090 and login with your user account.

 Time to configure the 8TB VD for an LVM formatted with XFS.
-After researching which filesystem would be best for 4K database reads and writes I setteled on XFS over BTRFS.
+After researching which file system would be best for 4K database reads and writes I settled on XFS over BTRFS.
 The main logic behind XFS was performance, OS Support, and the fact BTRFS will be removed RHEL 8.

 <To be filled in>